oracle-livelabs/security/database/secure-legacy-application/reset-your-environment/reset-your-environment.md

 In this lab, you will complete the following tasks:

-- Termiante the Glassfish HR application.
+- Terminate the Glassfish HR application.
 - Delete the Glassfish custom image
 - Terminate the ATP instance.
 - Delete the associated Virtual Cloud Network (VCN)